 What is diabetes?

+Diabetic kidney disease, also called diabetic nephropathy, happens when high blood sugar damages your kidneys.
+Your kidneys are full of tiny blood vessels called glomeruli.
+These blood vessels help clean your blood.
+Too much sugar in your blood can hurt these blood vessels.
 Once your kidneys have been damaged by diabetes, they cannot be fixed.
-If diabetic kidney disease is not treated early, it can lead to kidney failure.
+If diabetic kidney disease is not treated early, the damage can get worse over time and it can lead to kidney failure.

 How can I prevent diabetic kidney disease or keep it from getting worse?